 - Tell the officers about other violent incidents.

-- Show the officers any court documents you have, such as a No-Contact Order, Protectiion Order, or a Stalking or Sexual Assault Protection Order.
+- Show the officers any court documents you have, such as a No-Contact Order, Protection Order or a Stalking/Sexual Assault Protection Order.